 IFIB - Interfaculty Institute of Biochemistry

 The Interfaculty Institute of Biochemistry (IFIB) is a vertically integrated research center covering all dimensions of modern biochemical research from atoms via molecules and cells to organisms.
 The Stehle lab makes proteins visible at the atomic level.
 Stafforst and Schwarzer with co-workers modify molecules directly to investigate nucleic acids and histones, while Kalbacher homes in on the immunity molecule MHC2.
 Garcia-Saez and coworker scrutinize membranes, a crucial structure involved among other things in cell death.
 The groups of Dodt, Jansen, and Rapaport investigate the workings of the cell, looking at peroxisomes, RNA, and mitochondria, respectively.
-Beyond the level of cells, the labs of Felix and Nürnberger shed light on how whole organisms like plants defend themselves.
+Beyond the level of cells, the Felix and Nürnberger labs shed light on how whole organisms like plants defend themselves.
 Duszenko and colleagues try to uncover the tricks of the parasitic organism trypanosoma.
-The lab of Feil listens in on how mouse cells communicate with each other, and Schulze-Osthoff and his team investigate what happens when the organism's own cells go berserk and turn into tumors.
+The Feil lab listens in on how mouse cells communicate with each other, and Schulze-Osthoff and his team investigate what happens when the organism's own cells go berserk and turn into tumors.

 The images used are, from top to bottom: an atomic rendering from the gallery of the free graphics software Avogadro, the molecular structure of reovirus proteins (blue/yellow/red) binding to a cellular receptor (green) from Kirchner '08, a 3D representation of a dividing yeast cell from Sakdinawat '10 with permission, a mouse from New World Transparent Specimens / Iori Tomita with permission.

 Monday 3:15 pm

 more Info here.

 Interfaculty Institute of Biochemistry